As global consumers shop mobile, Apple outshines rivals

 With tablets and other mobile devices the gadgets of choice this holiday season, Reuters canvassed over 70 shoppers and store employees across Sydney, Seattle, Palo Alto, Shanghai, Bangalore, Singapore, Paris, London, Mexico City and Boston for insight into what does and doesn't beckon.

-Nokia NOK1V.HE, meanwhile, seems to have all but vanished from the front lines of the retail wars.
-Amazon's (AMZN.O) Kindle devices were also little in evidence, though that likely reflects its greater online sales focus.
+Nokia, meanwhile, seems to have all but vanished from the front lines of the retail wars.
+Amazon's Kindle devices were also little in evidence, though that likely reflects its greater online sales focus.

 Apple and its rivals are duking it out in displays, buying advertising and mobilizing armies of employees to try to win over the swarm of shoppers who will hit malls across the globe in coming weeks.